FacundoGPG/automata/README.md

 ```prolog
   path(CurrentState, Symbol, NextState)
   ```
 Defines the transitions of the automaton.
 Each fact represents a valid move between states for a given input symbol, directly encoding the DFA structure.
+The following table illustrates all of the possible transitions:

 ```prolog
   accepting_state(State)